Questions? Call our Foster Hotline 877-574-0056 Toll Free

 Review applications for rescue dogs, respond to applicants and conduct phone interviews with them, do vet checks, set up home visit, recommend appropriate dogs to families from listings of available dogs, coordinate travel arrangements, follow through on adoption contracts and placements of dogs.

-Skills: Good organization skills and telephone skills, access to e-mail several times a day.
+Skills: Good organizational skills and telephone skills, access to e-mail several times a day.
 Ability to access online data base.
 Should be familiar with the breed.

 Availability: Can be done during the day or evenings.